 Slow Down, Move Over

-On January 27, 2009, New Jersey enacted a "Slow Down, Move Over" law, joining over 40 other states that have already have a similar law in effect.
+On January 27, 2009, New Jersey enacted a “Slow Down, Move Over” law, joining over 40 other states that have already had a similar law.

 Drivers approaching a stationary emergency vehicle, a tow truck, emergency services or highway maintenance vehicle must: